toddcf/code-snippets/git/setup.md

 `git config --global user.name "First Last"`

 NOTE: The `--global` flag will set this information for all repositories on your machine.
 If you omit this flag, it will only set this information for the project you are currently in.

+### Username

+Check if your username is set correctly:

+`git config user.name`

+If this does not output your name, set it as follows:

+`git config -- global user.name "Todd Croak-Falen"` (with your name in the quotes).

+Then run the check again to confirm that it has been set.

+### Email

+Check if your email is set correctly:

+`git config user.email`

+IMPORTANT: if you are going to use Git with Bitbucket, this must be the same email address you use to sign into Bitbucket.

+If this does not output your email, set it as follows:

+`git config -- global user.email "test@test.com"` (with your name in the quotes).

+Then run the check again to confirm that it has been set.